The ZX calculus is a language for surface code lattice surgery: Consequences of the equivalence

 \subsection{Realising \cnot gates}

 The original lattice surgery procedure for the \cnot gate is a smooth split of the control, followed by a rough merge of one of the daughter memories with the target \cite[\S4.1]{melattice}, followed by appropriate corrections depending on the outcome of the measurements in the merge procedure.
-Compare the positive branch of this procedure (using Corollary~\ref{cor:blimeyZXpositivelyIsLatticeSurgery}) to the (subnormalised) representation of \cnot from Eqn.~\eqref{cnot}: ~\\[-3ex] Visually these two presentations are topologically equivalent.
-By considering other topologically equivalent presentations of the coloured graph of Eqn.~\eqref{cnot} and how they may be decomposed as ZX diagrams, we may obtain a further set of procedures, all of which implement the \cnot in the positive branch (in the Appendix we show how we may realise \cnot operations in the negative branch for each of these

-procedures, as well as for that given in {Eqn.~\eqref{eqn:standardSurgeryCNOT}}): ~\\[-2ex] From left to right: the second of these diagrams describes a rough split of the target followed by a smooth merge with the control; the third and fourth show the creation of an intermediary Bell pair $\ket{\Phi^+} \propto {\ket{00} + \ket{11}} = {\ket{\texttt{++}} + \ket{\texttt{--}}}$, the two halves of which are merged with the control and target respectively; and the final two describe splits to both control and target qubits (smooth and rough respectively), with a simulated Bell projection $\bra{\Phi^+} \propto \bra{00} + \bra{11} = \bra{\texttt{++}} + \bra{\texttt{--}}$ on a pair of the daughter memories.
+Compare the positive branch of this procedure (using Corollary~\ref{cor:blimeyZXpositivelyIsLatticeSurgery}) to the (subnormalised) representation of \cnot from Eqn.~\eqref{cnot}: ~\\[-0.5ex] These two presentations are clearly topologically equivalent.
+By considering other topologically equivalent presentations of the coloured graph of Eqn.~\eqref{cnot}, and how those graphs describe operations which may be decomposed as ZX diagrams, we may obtain a further set of procedures, all of which implement the \cnot in the positive branch (in the Appendix we show how we may realise \cnot operations in the negative branch for each of these procedures, as well as for that given in {Eqn.~\eqref{eqn:standardSurgeryCNOT}}): ~\\[-.51ex] From left to right: the second of these diagrams describes a rough split of the target followed by a smooth merge with the control; the third and fourth show the creation of an intermediary Bell pair $\ket{\Phi^+} \propto {\ket{00} + \ket{11}} = {\ket{\texttt{++}} + \ket{\texttt{--}}}$, the two halves of which are merged with the control and target respectively; and the final two describe splits to both control and target qubits (smooth and rough respectively), with a simulated Bell projection $\bra{\Phi^+} \propto \bra{00} + \bra{11} = \bra{\texttt{++}} + \bra{\texttt{--}}$ on a pair of the daughter memories.

 Thus, by minor variations of ZX diagrams, we obtain a proliferation of different procedures to realise a \cnot by lattice surgery procedures --- of which only the one illustrated in Eqn.~\eqref{eqn:standardSurgeryCNOT} has previously appeared in the literature.
 This gives an indication of the breadth of compilation flexibility that the use of the ZX calculus will bring to the surface code with lattice surgery.